chrisgrieser/obsidian-theme-design-utilities/README.md

 You can get various obsidian design cheatsheets from the [cheatsheets folder](https://github.com/chrisgrieser/obsidian-theme-design-utilities/tree/main/cheatsheets).

 ### Markdown note: display your current theme colors
-The [theme-design-utilities-current_theme.md](https://github.com/chrisgrieser/obsidian-theme-design-utilities/tree/main/color-playground/theme-design-utilities-current_theme.md) mardown note can be added to your vault to display your current theme colors.
+[`theme-design-utilities-current_theme.md`](https://github.com/chrisgrieser/obsidian-theme-design-utilities/tree/main/color-playground/theme-design-utilities-current_theme.md) is a markdown file that can be added to your vault to display your current theme colors.

 <img src="./demo/color-playground_note-current_theme-screenshot.png" alt="currrent_theme colors note, screenshots" width=40%>

 ### Markdown note and CSS snippet: play with colors
-The [theme-design-utilities-colorplay.md](https://github.com/chrisgrieser/obsidian-theme-design-utilities/tree/main/color-playground/theme-design-utilities-colorplay.md) mardown note and its [companion CSS snippet](https://github.com/chrisgrieser/obsidian-theme-design-utilities/tree/main/color-playground/theme-design-utilities-colorplay.md) display colored boxes.
+The [`theme-design-utilities-colorplay.md`](https://github.com/chrisgrieser/obsidian-theme-design-utilities/tree/main/color-playground/theme-design-utilities-colorplay.md) markdown note and its [companion CSS snippet](https://github.com/chrisgrieser/obsidian-theme-design-utilities/tree/main/color-playground/theme-design-utilities-colorplay.md) display colored boxes.
 The note should be added to your vault, and the CSS snippet to your snippet collection.
-You can change the colors by edditing the CSS snippet, or using the [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).
+You can change the colors by editing the CSS snippet, or using the [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).

 <img src="./demo/color-playground_note-colorplay-screenshot.png" alt="colorplay colors note, screenshot" width=40%>